Nick Demusis: Rain or Shine Elasto Painters (2022–2025)

 Ahead of the 2022 PBA Philippine Cup, Phoenix traded Demusis and two future second-round draft picks to the Rain or Shine Elasto Painters in exchange for Javee Mocon.

 On May 31, 2025, Demusis was let go by Rain or Shine after his contract was not renewed.

-Nueva Ecija Rice Vanguards (2025–present)
+Nueva Ecija Rice Vanguards (2025)

 On June 17, 2025, Demusis signed with the Nueva Ecija Rice Vanguards.

+After his stint with Nueva Ecija, he would join the Zamboanga Valientes for the Dubai International Basketball Invitational.
+During the tournament, he was attacked by Ismael Romero during a game against Al Ahli Tripoli.
+The Valientes have since filed a police complaint against Romero for the attack.